Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: DIQKD under individual attacks

 In general, in order to consistently define the attack one should specify the form of the correlation \eref{eq:p_ABE_ind_attack}, in particular, its quantum origin, i.e.~the state being shared between all three parties and the measurements they perform~\cite{Scarani2009}.
 However, for our purposes we consider individual attacks in which the strategy of Eve is to simply distribute different boxes---bipartite correlations shared by Alice and Bob (known to her and labelled by $\lambda$)---in each protocol round, so that \eqnref{eq:p_ABE_ind_attack} takes the form:

-Such an attack is then specified by the probabilities, $q(\lambda)$, of Eve distributing each bipartite correlation $\pAB(a,b | x,y,\lambda)$ -- each of which must be decomposable as in \eqnref{eq:correlation} to be consistent with quantum theory; and her knowledge about the outcomes of Alice and Bob for each of these correlations -- manifested by choosing adequately the distribution $p(e|\lambda)$ of her variable $E$.
+Such an attack is then specified by the probabilities, $q(\lambda)$, of Eve distributing each bipartite correlation $\pAB(a,b | x,y,\lambda)$, each of which must be decomposable as in \eqnref{eq:correlation} to be consistent with quantum theory, and her knowledge $p(e|\lambda)$ about the outcomes of Alice and Bob for each of these correlations.

 Note that this individual attack can be implemented by Eve via sharing the same tripartite state in each measurement round and measuring her part of the state, producing the outcome $e$.
 Importantly, this can be done such that $e$ preserves all information about $\lambda$ that can later be used by Eve to post-process the variable $e$.
 This will be important in standard DIQKD protocols, in which Alice and Bob at some point reveal their measurement settings for each round, and this information---together with $\lambda$---can be used by Eve to improve her guess on Alice's and Bob's outcomes.
 The knowledge of $\lambda$ practically means that Eve always knows which term in the convex decomposition of $\pABobs$ in \eqnref{eq:class_ind_attacks} is used, whereas Alice and Bob have access only to the average distribution $\pABobs$.
 For an explicit construction of the tripartite state and the measurements of Alice, Bob and Eve, see \appref{sec:ind_attack_explicit}.